sunisdown/faster_cpython/new_ast_optimizer.rst

 New AST Optimizer
 +++++++++++++++++

-The :ref:`FAT Python <fatpython>` projects comes with a new :ref:AST optimizer
+The :ref:`FAT Python <fat-python>` projects comes with a new :ref:`AST optimizer
 <ast-optimizers>` project.

-The :ref:`FAT Python <fatpython>` project provides guards checks at runtime.
+The :ref:`FAT Python <fat-python>` project provides guards checks at runtime.
 It comes with an AST optimizer which produces guards to disable optimizations if any assumption is no more true.

 Implementation
 ==============